-It was this same summer that I took a trip to my still-to-this-day favorite Chocolaterie, Cailler in Switzerland, and learned about the magic journey of real chocolate.
+It was this same summer that I took a trip to my still-to-this-day favorite Chocolaterie, Cailler, in Switzerland.
+I learned about the magic journey of real chocolate.
 I haven’t found an American chocolate that holds a candle to this stuff.
 Cailler lays in the heart of the Swiss Alps, in a town called Gruyère.
-They use fresh milk from local dairies and sustainable cocoa.
+They use fresh milk from local dairies and sustainable cocoa harvesting.
 At the end of the tour there is an all you can eat chocolate room.
 I ate just a few of my favorite dark chocolate pieces and tucked two bars away to save for later, and share with friends.
 One made it all the way back to the U.S. with me.

 I began hiking again and falling back in love with healthy food.
-I dropped at least ten of those pounds before going back to the US in the summer, it didn’t matter whether anyone noticed or not, I felt better!
+I dropped at least ten pounds before going back to the US in the summer.
+It didn’t matter whether anyone noticed or not, I felt better!

 By the start of my Camino de Santiago hike, immediately after completing my master’s degree a few years later, I was mentally half-dead and wanted to make my body suffer as much pain as my mind had the previous three years.
 I needed a mental reset and needed to find myself in the most basic of human needs all over again.
 I needed to eat to fuel my body and live each day to get up and utilize my body to its max.